Section 18(1) of the Family Law Act defines a “matrimonial home” as:

 Spouses as defined by the Family Law Act have a right to equally divide the value of the Matrimonial home, but please note that special rules apply to this asset.
-When domestic partners are not “spouses” under the Family Law Act, different rules apply.
+When domestic partners are not “spouses” under the Family Law Act, different rules apply – for example in the case of Common Law couples.

-Unlike other property, a spouse cannot deduct the Matrimonial Home’s value as of the marriage date from his/her net family property, even if that spouse brought it into the marriage.
+Unlike other property, a spouse cannot deduct the Matrimonial Home’s value as of the marriage date.
+This applies even if that spouse brought it into the marriage.

-If spouses jointly own the Matrimonial Home, then half of its value goes into each spouse’s net family property when calculating equalization.
+If spouses jointly own the home, then half of its value goes into each spouse’s net family property.

-When one spouse holds title to the Matrimonial home, but the other does not, then the value of the Matrimonial home falls into the net family property of the spouse on title.
+When only one spouse holds title to the home, spouse on title must declare its entire value for property division.
 This results in an increase in the net family property of the titled spouse.
 An equalization payment then redistributes the value equally between the spouses.

-Typically spouses are expected to equally contribute to any mortgage, insurance and property tax payments on a Matrimonial home.
-If one spouse has single handedly paid these expenses since separation, then that spouse can often obtain an “adjustment” to compensate him/herself for half of any such amounts paid.
-Other adjustments may also arise, depending on the particular circumstances of the spouses and the Matrimonial home.
-Since spouses share in the Matrimonial home’s value, they also have corresponding obligations to share in the associated expenses.
+Typically spouses are expected to equally contribute to any mortgage, insurance and property tax payments on a the home.
+Sometimes one spouse pays all these expenses after separation.
+In this case, the spouse who pays can often obtain reimbursement for the other spouse’s half of the amounts paid.
+Other adjustments may also arise, depending on the particular circumstances of the spouses.
+Since spouses share in the home’s value, they also have corresponding obligations to share in the associated expenses.

-In either case, the parties might negotiate and agree to a mutually satisfactory “buyout” proposal where one spouse buys the other spouse’s interest for a negotiated amount.
-Neither party has the right to a buyout, but rather any buyout requires agreement between the spouses.
+In either case, the parties might negotiate and agree to a mutually satisfactory “buyout” proposal.
+This involves one spouse buying out the other spouse’s interest for a negotiated amount.
+Neither party has the right to a buyout, so any buyout requires agreement between the spouses.
 Otherwise a court might determine this issue as part of the equalization process after trial.

-When a buyout is not agreeable, available, and/or desirable, then the Matrimonial home must be sold.
-A spouse’s rights and options depend on which spouse holds title to the Matrimonial home.
+When a buyout is not agreeable, available, and/or desirable, then the home must be sold.
+A spouse’s rights and options depend on which spouse holds title to the home.
+Forcing a sale may also depend on the best interests of any children in the home, or other factors.

 In the case of joint ownership, either party can apply for sale of the home under the Partition Act.
-If this motion has no malicious intention, the court should order the partition and sale of the matrimonial home.
-Often the court will order the net sale proceeds “held back” pending further agreement or court order dealing with other legal issues between the parties.
-In determining whether to order the sale of a Matrimonial home, the court may also consider the impact of the proposal on any children or others who live in the home.
+If this motion has no malicious intention, and its sale does not affect any children involved, then the court should order the partition and sale of the matrimonial home.
+Note this is the starting point, but other considerations could also apply.
+Often the court will order the net sale proceeds “held back” pending further agreement or court order.

-But in cases of a Matrimonial home registered in the name of only one party, things get a bit more complicated.
-If the titled party wishes to sell the home, the application to the court will usually proceed as a motion to dispense with spousal consent to the sale of the Matrimonial home.
+In cases of a matrimonial home registered in the name of only one party, things get a bit more complicated.
+If the titled party wishes to sell the home, he/she can seek permission to sale without the other’s consent.

-Conversely, the non-titled party cannot force the sale of the home without first getting the court to declare that he/she has an interest in the property.
-Even without such a declaration, the non-titled party will still receive half of the value of the property through the equalization process.
-Absent the declaration of an ownership interest for the non-titled party, the sale of the Matrimonial home will likely proceed only if the titled party does not have enough assets to make an equalization payment after the other property issues are determined.
+Conversely, the non-titled party cannot force the sale of the home.
+For this to happen, the court must declare that he/she has an interest in the property.
+The non-titled party can still receive half of the value of the property through the equalization process.
+The facts of the specific case will determine whether the non-titled party gets half the separation date value or half the present value of the home.

 Regardless of which spouse holds title to the Matrimonial home, both have a right to equal possession of the Matrimonial Home unless a court orders exclusive possession to one or the other.
 This rule does not affect the right to share in the value of the Matrimonial Home.